daniel-fil-almeida/music-player/README.md

-# music-player

-Seed project for angular apps using angular 1.5.x, gulp and twitter bootstrap 3.

 ## Getting Started

-To get you started you can simply clone the angular-seed repository and install the dependencies.
+To get you started you can simply clone the music-player repository and install the dependencies.

 ### music-player angular-seed

 ```
 git clone https://github.com/daniel-fil-almeida/music-player.git
-cd angular-seed

 ```

 ### Install Dependencies